 I chose to plan my layout by starting in the corner.
 Because the kitchen has an L-shape, I knew that if I were to start in the middle of the sink or stove (two very noticeable areas that you want to pay attention to layout-wise), there was a small chance that the tile wouldn’t be even by the time it reached the corner.
 Or, worse yet, I’d have a sliver of a tile every other row.
 It would look terrible.
 So, beginning in the corner it was.
 I used spacers below the first row of tiles and in the corner to account for any uneven spots in the wall (that way if the next row had a bump in the wall on the end, it wouldn’t force me to cut tiles to fit).

-Once the first row was set though, I started all of the other rows in the center area of the sink (since I already knew my placement because of the first row) and worked out from there.
-I did this because now that the first row was down, I also figured that the tiny spacing between tiles had a decent chance that one or two might be every so slightly off (even if they’re self-spacing, you’re dealing with other factors like uneven walls, which can sometimes lead to a wider-than-normal gap in one spot).
+Once the bottom row was set though, I started all of the other rows in the center area of the sink (since I already knew my placement because of the first row) and worked out from there.
+I did this because now that the first row was down, I also figured that the tiny spacing between tiles had a decent chance that one or two might be ever so slightly off (even if they’re self-spacing, you’re dealing with other factors like uneven walls, which can sometimes lead to a wider-than-normal gap in one spot).
 If that were to happen, I didn’t want the entire row to look crazy on one end.
 By starting in the middle, I could make sure nothing got too out of whack by the time it reached the end of the run.

-As I mentioned in yesterday’s post, I put down the first row of tile and let it set overnight (since I was using adhesive that would have to settle as it dried, I didn’t want to risk the first level row from moving around with extra weight from more tiles on top).
+As I mentioned in yesterday’s post, I put down the first row of tile and let it set overnight (since I was using an adhesive that would have to settle as it dried, I didn’t want to risk the first level row from moving around with extra weight from more tiles on top).
 I didn’t want any adhesive to stick to the wall above the row I was working on, so to play it safe, I just “back buttered” the entire first row.
 What is “back buttering”, you ask?
 It pretty much goes like this:

 - Spread the adhesive over the entire back area of the tile